How To Pack Medication for Air Travel Internationally

 This scenario isn’t just inconvenient; it could be dangerous.
 Whether you’re managing a chronic condition or just carrying basic prescriptions, traveling with medications requires careful planning, especially when crossing international borders.

-This comprehensive guide will walk you through how to pack medication for air travel internationally, from initial preparation to successfully clearing customs at your destination.
+I’ll walk you through how to pack medication for air travel internationally, from initial preparation to successfully clearing customs at your destination.

 1. Pre-Travel Planning (4-6 Weeks Before)

-Step 1: Research Destination Requirements
+1.1 Research Destination Requirements

 KEEN TIP: Create a spreadsheet listing each medication and what the requirements are (quantity allowed, permits needed, etc) for every country you’ll visit, including layover countries where you need to clear customs.
 Include contact information for the embassy and links to official country websites.